Miguelvfz/scripts/README.md

-### Utils features and functions to help with multiple cases
+### Utils, features and functions to help with multiple cases